makrai/notes/conneau17-word-trans-wo-parallel-data.md

 # 2. Model

-* Xing+ (2015) showed that [Mikolov 13's] results are improved by enforc- ing an orthogonality constraint on W .
-In that case, the equation (1) boils down to the Procrustes problem, which advantageously offers a closed form solution obtained from the singular value decomposition (SVD) of $Y X^T$
+* Xing+ (2015) improved [Mikolov 13's] results by enforcing an orthogonality constraint on W
+  * In that case, the equation (1) boils down to the Procrustes problem, which
+  * offers a closed form solution obtained from the SVD of `Y X^T`
-*  In this paper ... without cross-lingual supervision
+*  In this paper without cross-lingual supervision
   * First, we learn an initial proxy of W by using an adversarial criterion
   * Then, we use the words that match the best as anchor points for Procrustes
   * Finally, we improve performance over less frequent words by